JohanVanslembrouck/corolib/README.md

 Run the installer.
 I installed Qt in C:\Qt.

-After installing Qt5, set the QT5_INSTALLED flag to TRUE in the top-level CMakelists.txt file.
+After installing Qt5, set the QT5_INSTALLED flag to TRUE in the top-level CMakelists.txt file if you want to build the Qt5 eaamples in examples/qt5.

 You can build the Qt examples from the top-level CMakeLists.txt file.
 In addition, you can also build them from the qt5.pro file in the top-level directory.